Euro: Introduction

 The euro was established by the provisions in the 1992 Maastricht Treaty.
 To participate in the currency, member states are meant to meet strict criteria, such as a budget deficit of less than 3% of their GDP, a debt ratio of less than 60% of GDP (both of which were ultimately widely flouted after introduction), low inflation, and interest rates close to the EU average.
 In the Maastricht Treaty, the United Kingdom and Denmark were granted exemptions per their request from moving to the stage of monetary union which resulted in the introduction of the euro (see also United Kingdom and the euro).

 The name "euro" was officially adopted in Madrid on 16 December 1995.
-Belgian Esperantist Germain Pirlot, a former teacher of French and history, is credited with naming the new currency by sending a letter to then President of the European Commission, Jacques Santer, suggesting the name "euro" on 4 August 1995.
+Belgian Esperantist Germain Pirlot, a former teacher of French and history, is credited with naming the new currency by sending a letter to then President of the European Commission, Jacques Santer, suggesting the name "euro" on 4 August 1995, though former German Federal Minister of Finance Theo Waigel claimed in 2017 on German TV that he had invented and made popular the wording "euro" in 1995.

 Due to differences in national conventions for rounding and significant digits, all conversion between the national currencies had to be carried out using the process of triangulation via the euro.
 The definitive values of one euro in terms of the exchange rates at which the currency entered the euro are shown in the table.

 The rates were determined by the Council of the European Union, (Note: by means of Council Regulation 2866/98 (EC) of 31 December 1998.) based on a recommendation from the European Commission based on the market rates on 31 December 1998.
 They were set so that one European Currency Unit (ECU) would equal one euro.
 The European Currency Unit was an accounting unit used by the EU, based on the currencies of the member states; it was not a currency in its own right.
 They could not be set earlier, because the ECU depended on the closing exchange rate of the non-euro currencies (principally pound sterling) that day.